-- The art and design curriculum builds on four key elements: generating ideas, evaluation, creating (developing making skills) and knowledge and understanding.
-These elements do not stand as isolated parts, with lessons containing a combination of them working together.

-- The curriculum design ensures cross curricular activities with other subject areas such as history and geography.

-- Artist of the Week celebration

-- Celebrate Artists from different cultures and backgrounds

-- Wow Days

-- Enrichment Days

-- Christmas Craft Mornings with Parents

-- Pupil Parliament competitions

-- Yearly Creativity Awards for each year group.
+- The Art, Design and Craft curriculum builds on four key elements: generating ideas, evaluation, creating (developing making skills) and knowledge and understanding.
+These elements do not stand as isolated parts, with lessons containing a combination of them working together. - The curriculum design ensures cross curricular activities with other subject areas such as history and geography. - Art Weeks every half term - Artist of the Week celebration during Art Week - Celebrate Artists from different cultures and backgrounds - Wow Days - Enrichment Days - Christmas Craft Mornings with Parents - Pupil Parliament competitions - Yearly Creativity Awards for each year group.